xaix1999/bitburner/README.md

 share.js - 7.35 GB - Script used to share() hosts with faction during hacking contracts (faction rep building).

 *shortsticky.js - 26.70 GB - Stock manager requiring tix and api access.

-show.js - 2.45 GB - Debug tool used to show the current status of the target list.

 *sinewave.js - 23.70 GB - Stock manger with no requirements.